 - A mixture of weight-bearing and strength-training sessions throughout the week is ideal.
 Aim for 30 to 40 minutes, four to six times a week.
 Exercise for bone growth needs to be regular and have variety.

 Lifestyle changes to protect against osteoporosis

 Be guided by your doctor, but general recommendations for lifestyle changes may include:

-- Drink alcohol in moderation – excessive alcohol consumption increases the risk of osteoporosis.
-Drink no more than two standard drinks per day and have at least two alcohol-free days per week.
+- drink alcohol in moderation, if at all – excessive alcohol consumption increases the risk of osteoporosis.
+Drink no more than two standard drinks per day and have at least two alcohol-free days per week

 Management of osteoporosis